building-a-smart-home/smart-home-big-data-pipeline/README.md

 ## Project Overview

 This project aims to develop a comprehensive real-time data streaming pipeline for a Smart Home environment.
-The pipeline will capture, process, analyze, and visualize real-time data from the sensors and actuators in the different rooms, measuring key metrics such as temperature, humidity and brightness.
+The pipeline will capture, process, and analyze real-time data from the sensors and actuators in the different rooms, measuring key metrics such as temperature, humidity and brightness.

-The pipeline leverages a combination of Apache Kafka, Apache Zookeeper, Google BigQuery and Apache Spark to ensure efficient data ingestion, processing, storage, and visualization.
+The pipeline leverages a combination of Apache Kafka, Apache Zookeeper, Google BigQuery and Apache Spark to ensure efficient data ingestion, processing, storage and analysis.

 ## Project Workflow